Reflex Control Could Improve Walking after Incomplete Spinal Injuries

 In addition to grants from NINDS (NS069551, NS022189 and NS061823), this study was funded by the NYS Spinal Cord Injury Research Trust (C023685) and the Helen Hayes Hospital Foundation.

-(i)This information is from an external source (National Institutes of Health (NIH)).
+(i)Source/Reference: National Institutes of Health (NIH).
 Disabled World makes no warranties or representations in connection therewith.
-Content may have been edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+Content may have been edited for style, clarity or length.